Kingdom of Reman: Post-War recovery and growth

 The kingdom's strategic location between the east and west coast of the peninsula fueled its growth throughout the 19th century.
 The border conflict with Perak was followed by a period of relative stability and unprecedented prosperity due to the restoration of mining activities in the region, under the auspices of Toh Nang Patani, a local noble.
 Though sporadic border skirmishes with Perak continued, they were usually won by Reman militia, commanded by Mengkong Deleha, a renowned Reman fighter.

 Hostilities between Reman and Perak formally come to an end in 1882 when both parties sought to formalise the border.
-Under British mediation, both states agreed that the new border shall be located along Bukit Nasha (5.3571123,101.0294051), some 11 kilometres (6.8 miles) southwest of Gerik town.
+Under British mediation, both states agreed that the new border would be located along Bukit Nasha (5.3571123,101.0294051), some 11 kilometres (6.8 miles) southwest of Gerik town.
 Bukit Nasha, alternately Bukit Nak Sah (Nasha Hill) is an abbreviation of Nak disahkan satu perjanjian (for the ratification of a treaty).

-The border was adjusted in 1899, when the border was shifted north to Kerunai, thus transferring Gerik town to the Federated Malay States, which Perak became part of, four years prior.
+The border was adjusted in 1899, when the border was shifted north to Kerunai, thus transferring Gerik town to the Federated Malay States, which Perak had become part of four years prior.
 Several boundary markers were erected, with each pillar standing 1 metre high and 1 metre wide.

 Independence movement

 The rise of nationalist movements in Reman was a result of wider Pan-Patani Malay nationalism in the region.
-It was a result of loss of local sovereignty to Siamese hands in 1785.
-Nationalist movements in the area in the late 19th century called for a restoration of an ideal sovereign Pattani kingdom, hoping to protect native lands and interests without interference from the Siamese government.
+It was a result of loss of local sovereignty to the Siamese in 1785.
+Nationalist movements in the area in the late 19th century called for a restoration of a sovereign Patani kingdom, hoping to protect native lands and interests without interference from the Siamese government.

 In 1902, the Siamese, alarmed by the nationalist movements in the south, began a major military crackdown against the Malay leaders who were suspected of involvement.
-Among the political elites that were arrested by the Siamese forces includes Tuan Lebeh Long Raya, the Raja Muda (crown prince) of Reman; Abdul Kadir Kamaruddin Syah, the Sultan of Patani and Tengku Abdul Mutallib, the King of Teluban.
+Among the political elite arrested by the Siamese forces were Tuan Lebeh Long Raya, the Raja Muda (crown prince) of Reman; Abdul Kadir Kamaruddin Syah, the Sultan of Patani and Tengku Abdul Mutallib, the King of Teluban.

 Dissolution and annexation

 Tuan Lebeh was then charged in the Siamese court in Singgora.
-The trial found the crown prince of Reman to be guilty of treason and he was offered two sentence options: a 25 years imprisonment in Singgora or 20 years in Bangkok.
+The trial found the Raja Muda of Reman to be guilty of treason and was offered two sentence options: a 25 years imprisonment in Singgora or 20 years in Bangkok.
 Tuan Lebeh opted for the second sentence.
 He was then transferred to Bangkok via a Siamese vessel, Chamroen (จำเริญ).
-The ship sank during the voyage to Bangkok and the prince was believed to be perished in the disaster.
-Devastated by the news, the king died a few weeks later, without an heir apparent.
+The ship sank during the voyage to Bangkok and the prince was believed have died in the disaster.
+The king was devastated by the news and died a few weeks later, without an heir apparent.